 There are few exceptions.
 Fasting is required among healthy and able-bodied Jewish men and women.
 But the sick, the elderly, and women who have given birth are not permitted to fast.

-Because of the utter sacredness of Yom Kippur, it is sometimes referred to as the “Sabbath of Sabbaths.”
+Owing to Yom Kippur’s utter sacredness and solemnity, the Bible refers to it as Shabbat Shabbaton (“Sabbath of Solemn Rest” or “Sabbath of Sabbaths”).
 Even Jews who do not observe other holidays refrain from work and participate in the religious services on Yom Kippur.
 This leads to the increasing number of attendances at synagogues.
 More often than not, turnouts at many synagogues are bigger than expected that some congregations rent out additional space to accommodate the increasing number of worshippers.

 On Yom Kippur, the Jewish people get themselves involved in fasting and intensive prayer.
 That’s why they often spend most of this holiday at synagogues, where they hold five prayer services: Maariv, Shacharit, Musaf, Minchah, and Neilah.
 The first prayer service, Maariv, is held on the eve of Yom Kippur; the last, Neilah, takes place before sunset on the following day.

 One of the most important prayers that is specific to Yom Kippur depicts the atonement ritual performed by the high priests during the olden times.
 The shofar – a trumpet made of a cleaned-out ram’s horn – is an essential and symbolical part of the Yom Kippur (as well as Rosh Hashanah).
 The shofar is blown in a single long blast at the end of Neilah, marking the conclusion of the fast.

 Customs and traditions before, during and after Yom Kippur